intelagense/rwxrob/faq/README.md

 can reliably turn it off when entering any password or secret information (yes even KeePassXC or cut and pastes).

+## Aren't you afraid someone will see what you type with screenkey?

+Nope.
+Because you can turn it off why holding a hot key combination rather easily.
+I use both the left and right control keys.
+Some people would never dare to do that.
+I live dangerously.

 ## What editor are you using?

 [Choose an Editor That's Right for You](https://youtu.be/420YRb3LVn8)